National Study of Health and Wellbeing

 The survey is being carried out by NatCen Social Research on behalf of the Health and Social Care Information Centre.
 It is funded by the Department of Health.

-How do you choose who takes part?
+How do we choose who takes part?

-What does taking part in survey involve?
+What does taking part in the survey involve?

 If you have received a letter asking you to take part, one of our interviewers will soon call at your home to arrange an interview at a time that suits you.
 The interview itself is really relaxed; there's nothing to prepare and you can skip any questions you don't want to answer.

 What data items are collected?